Precipitation (chemistry): Concepts and complications

-The Walden reductor is an illustration of a reduction reaction directly accompanied by the precipitation of a less soluble compound because of its lower chemical valence:

-The Walden reductor made of tiny silver crystals obtained by the immersion of a copper wire into a solution of silver nitrate is used to reduce to their lower valence any metallic ion located above the silver couple (Ag^{+} + 1 e^{–} → Ag) in the redox potential scale.

 Colloidal suspensions

 Without sufficient attraction forces (e.g., Van der Waals force) to aggregate the solid particles together and to remove them from solution by gravity (settling), they remain in suspension and form colloids.
 Sedimentation can be accelerated by high speed centrifugation.
 The compact mass thus obtained is sometimes referred to as a 'pellet'.

-Digestion and precipitates ageing
+Digestion and ageing

 Digestion, or precipitate ageing, happens when a freshly formed precipitate is left, usually at a higher temperature, in the solution from which it precipitates.
 It results in purer and larger recrystallized particles.
 The physico-chemical process underlying digestion is called Ostwald ripening.